DevNet Lab 17 -- Automated testing with pyATS and Genie

 assert (

-expected_config in self.ospfv3_config
+expected_config in ospfv3_config

 ), f"Address family {address_family} is not configured for OSPFv3 on {self.device_name}"